pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 ## Update Dependencies

 The Initializr will create a [build.gradle](https://github.com/iad-dev/hello-charmander-dataflow-sink/blob/master/build.gradle) file that uses the most recent version of Spring Boot, currently 1.4.1.
-As of September 2016, this version is not compatible with the latest release of Spring Cloud Stream Sinks, so we used Spring Boot 1.4.0 instead.
+As of September 2016, this version is not compatible with the latest release, 1.0.0, of Spring Cloud Stream Sinks, so we used Spring Boot 1.4.0 instead.

 ```
 // build.gradle